l0cks-acab/EntCleanup/README.md

+- I need to change this plugin so it doesn't have a timer, it needs to work purely on building privelage.
+Please don't use it in it's current state.

 # EntCleanup

 **EntCleanup** is a Rust plugin designed to clean up old entities that aren't upkept to decrease server load and increase FPS.
 It features configurable cleanup intervals, entity age limits, and a command for manual cleanup.